 Hummingherds Quech 22

-Quech22 lives up to his sire's reputation and combined with his dam's unique genetics as a Snowmass Accoyocusani daughter, he's ready to produce progeny that continue the family legacy of being the most distinguished in the world for years to come.
+Quech's Dam, originally from Snowmass, was one of the top 5 foundation females at Futurity Breeder of the Year - Tripping Gnome Farm - and her offspring were acquired by farms like Double O' Good, Cas-Cad-Nac, & Magical Farms.
+Quech22 lives up to his sire's reputation and combined with his dam's elite genetics, he's ready to produce progeny that continue the family legacy of being the most distinguished in the world for years to come.

 His first histogram came in at a 15 micron and 2.6 SD.
 After 6 years, as a breeding male, his 2018 histogram is 18 micron and 2.9 SD.
 That's not just elite fineness and uniformity, it's elite lingering fineness and uniformity.

 When searching the AOA EPD database for the most EXTREMELY uniform white males in the country (SDAFD < -.75), there are less than 20 sires returned.
 In that list are modern day legends like Escondidos Makulu, Snowmass Defiance, Snowmass Elite Legend, and Hummingherd's Quech 22.
 When that list is sorted by fleece weight, Quech22 stands above his peers (including sire Snowmass Elite Legend).
 While his uniformity is statistically the same as his sire's, and better than his grand-sire's (Snowmass Quechua), his longer staple adds additional fleece weight that produces much more of the elite fleece his lineage is famous for.